py5coding/py5book/content/osx_users.md

 implement an `exiting()` function, which will be called by py5 as the Sketch is shutting down.

-If you need to simultaneously run multiple Sketches in the same process on OSX, running them through a Jupyter notebook (using class-mode) is your only option.
+If you need to simultaneously run multiple Sketches in the same process on macOS, running them through a Jupyter notebook (using class-mode) is your only option.

 ### Select Methods